 During the summer and academic year, supportive services take many forms including:

 - Credit/Non-Credit Courses: If you need additional academic assistance to prepare you for college-level work, HEOP can meet your academic needs.
 Before you begin your classes, the HEOP professional staff will evaluate your academic strengths and weaknesses, and design a specific academic program to help eliminate your academic deficiencies.
 For this reason you will have the opportunity to take credit/non-credit courses during the summer.
 These courses provide instruction in basic skills such as reading, writing, critical thinking, and mathematics.

 - Tutorial Services: HEOP provides you with tutorial services through the Center for Academic Success.
 Tutorial services are conducted on a one-on-one basis, supplementary instruction, or in groups, depending upon your needs.

 - Counseling Services: Counseling services are provided by the HEOP staff on an individual or group basis to assist you with any problems that may interfere with your academic work.
 You will receive the following types of counseling:

 - Academic: The HEOP counselor will assist you in selecting your academic major and courses.
 You can take a reduced course load during your first semester.
 You are also given an extra year of eligibility to graduate.

 - Personal: Adjustment to college life often presents many new problems for HEOP students.
 Counseling helps you develop your self-confidence, identity and a positive attitude about learning.

 - Career: Students are often undecided about what to do after graduation.
-The HEOP staff will assist you in making career choices.
+The HEOP staff along with the Center for Career Development will assist you in making career choices.
 Career counseling will help you in selecting the necessary courses to prepare you for employment or postgraduate study.

-- Study Skills: Students can take a study skills course designed to assist students in time management, test taking, note taking, etc.
+- Study Skills: Based on input from students a study skills workshop is designed to assist them in time management, test taking, note taking, reading and writing skills.